EightFold24/pwa-training/02-JavaScript/02-first-steps/05-types/README.md

 Special numeric values formally belong to the "number" type.
 Of course they are not numbers in the common sense of this word.

-We'll see more about working with numbers in the chapter <info:number>.

 ## A string

 A string in JavaScript must be surrounded by quotes.